Danny-Dasilva/Blender-ML/README.md

 ```
 ## change in batch_render

-if the raycast percentage returns a value less than our cutoff we will start the loop again otherwise the images will be rendered as usual.
+If the raycast percentage returns a value less than our cutoff we will start the loop again otherwise the images will be rendered as usual.
+All training data will then have the desired object in the frame.

 ```python